On the mathematical structure of quantum models of computation based on Hamiltonian minimisation: Low-energy subspace embedding

-with $P_x^\kappa = \frac{1}{2}(\eye +(-1)^x Z_{(\kappa)})$ acts non-trivially on the bit labeled $\kappa$ by projecting onto $\ket{x}$.
-Then the decision problem {\scshape Three-body Projector Ising Hamiltonian} determines if: \begin{enumerate} \item[(1)] ${\mathcal H}$ has at least one zero eigenvalue or otherwise if \item[(2)] all eigenvalues of ${\mathcal H}$ are at least unity. \end{enumerate} \end{theorem} Theorem \ref{thm:3bph} is the first strong connection between complexity science and physics we will begin to make.
+is uniformly chosen at random.
+Here $P_x^\kappa = \frac{1}{2}(\eye +(-1)^x Z_{(\kappa)})$ acts non-trivially on the bit labeled $\kappa$ by projecting onto $\ket{x}$.
+Then the decision problem {\scshape Three-body Projector Ising Hamiltonian} determines if: \begin{enumerate} \item[(1)] ${\mathcal H}$ has at least one zero eigenvalue or otherwise if \item[(2)] all eigenvalues of ${\mathcal H}$ are at least unity. \end{enumerate} \end{proposition}

+Proposition \ref{thm:3bph} is the first strong connection between complexity science and physics we will begin to make.
 The problem is closely related to decision 3-{\sf SAT}---in fact, there is a bijection between these problems.\footnote{Decision 3-{\sf SAT} canonical and first {\sf NP}-problem from Cook \cite{Cook1971}---Sometimes called the Cook--Levin Theorem as similar results were independently published by Leonid Levin as [Universal search problems].
 Problems of Information Transmission (in Russian) {\bf 9}(3): 115–116 (1973).
 Translated into English by Trakhtenbrot \cite{Trakhtenbrot1984}.} We will leave the proof of {\sf NP}-completeness in Theorem \ref{thm:3bph} to \S~\ref{sec:cpt}.